MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 > [!Tip]
 > Watch the following session to learn about the benefits of Direct Routing, how to plan for it, and how to deploy it: [Direct Routing in Microsoft Teams](https://aka.ms/teams-direct-routing)

-Direct Routing lets you connect a supported, customer-provided Session Border Controller (SBC) to Teams Phone.
+Direct Routing lets you connect a supported, customer-provided Session Border Controller (SBC) to Phone System.
 With this capability, you can configure on-premises Public Switched Telephone Network (PSTN) connectivity with Microsoft Teams client, as shown in the following diagram:

 ![Diagram showing configuration of on-premises PSTN connectivity.](media/PlanDirectRouting1-PSTNwithTeams.png "Configuration of on-premises PSTN connectivity with Microsoft Teams client")